codekansas/ml-project-template/README.md

 This is a starter template for machine learning projects in PyTorch.

+The core of this library lives over [here](https://github.com/codekansas/ml-starter).

 ## Run a command

 Train a ResNet18 model on CIFAR10: